 Last month I read an article about duotone illustrations and decided to try a version of the technique myself someday.
 Today was that day.

 Duotone uses two colors — usually black and a color such as blue or red — to make an image.
 It was popular for a while in 20th Century illustration because it cost less than full color printing.
-Skilled duotone illustrators like Mead Schaeffer produced visually arresting images.
+Skilled duotone illustrators Mead Schaeffer produced visually arresting images.

 I wanted to manually create duotone images in sketch apps like Procreate.
 Time to describe what I came up with.